Improving the embedded software testing process

-From embedded software development team Ignys Ltd.
+From the embedded software development team at Ignys

 What is test driven development?

 Test driven development (TDD) is the principle of writing tests before writing your core functionality.
 This forces the developer to adopt a different approach to writing software by:

 - Breaking down the project into functional modules or “units”.

 - Thinking about the interfaces to each of these units.

 - Determining the desired behaviour of these units and how they should handle errors.

 - Finally implementing software to implement this behaviour and ensure tests pass.